-Cc: Simon Glass; Joe Mullan; 'Noah Brotman'; 'Christine Furlong'; Derek.McCaughan@erin.ca; Jatin Singh; 'Council' Subject: RE: 7Q20 and Rhodamine tracing study of the West Credit clarify everyone is ok with that.
-I'll leave that to Dave and Noah.
+Cc: Simon Glass; Joe Mullan; 'Noah Brotman'; 'Christine Furlong'; Derek.McCaughan@erin.ca; Jatin Singh; 'Council' Subject: RE: 7Q20 and Rhodamine tracing study of the West Credit

 Thank you for re-sending your responses of July 19.

 Since the ACS was already presented to the CMT on October 3, I just wondered if the presence or absence of the Hillsburgh dam and/or beaver dams or breached dams in the village would actually affect the river flow, volume or velocity and if these issues can affect the current preliminary assimilative capacity (population number) of the river at point of discharge?